nahidnbd/grid_breakpoint/README.md

 Hi It's me Nahid.
 This is my "Grid BreakPoint Fully Responsive System" You can use this in your project.

-For Example:
+For Example: @inculde sm
-      " It's means it will work up to max-width:768px"
+      "It means it will work up to max-width:768px"
       @inculde sm{
       " make your style here "
       }